Divisibility questions in commutative algebraic groups: Preliminary results

-In particular, the vanishing of $H^1_{\textrm{loc}}(G,\A[q])$ assures the triviality of $\Sha^1(k,\A[q])$, that is a sufficient condition to get an affirmative answer to Problem \ref{prob2}, for all $r\geq 0$, in the case when $\A$ is principally polarized (see \cite[Theorem 2.1]{Cre2}).
-Furthermore the vanishing of $H^1_{\textrm{loc}}(G,\A[q])$ is a sufficient condition for an affirmative answer to Problem \ref{prob1} (see \cite[Proposition 2.1]{DZ}).
+In particular, the vanishing of $H^1_{\textrm{loc}}(G,\A[q])$ assures the triviality of $\Sha(k,\A[q])$, that is a sufficient condition to get an affirmative answer to Problem \ref{prob2}, for $r=0$, and in many cases for all $r\geq 0$ (see \cite[Theorem 2.1]{Cre2} and Section \ref{sec0}).
+Furthermore the triviality of $H^1_{\textrm{loc}}(G,\A[q])$ is a sufficient condition for an affirmative answer to Problem \ref{prob1} by \cite[Proposition 2.1]{DZ}.

-Because of \v{C}ebotarev's Density Theorem, the group $G_v$ varies over all cyclic subgroups of $G$ as $v$ varies in $\Sigma$, then in \cite{DZ} Dvornicich and Zannier gave the following equivalent definition of $H_{\textrm{loc}}^1(G,A[q])$.